sa2c/git-demystified/_episodes/02-commits-and-branches.md

 ~~~
 git diff
 ~~~
 You should see only changes to README.mdown.
-We want to add this and create a commit, we can add all files to the staging area and commit at the same time with
+We want to add this and create a commit, we can add the files to the staging area and commit with
 ~~~
+git add README.mdown
-git commit --all -m 'Fixed URLS in README.mdown'
+git commit -m 'Fixed URLS in README.mdown'
 ~~~
 Let's have a look at our changes now, we use
 ~~~